Neutrino flavor instabilities in neutron star mergers with moment transport: Slow, fast, and collisional modes: Conclusion

 Since we find many unstable modes at large distances from the HMNS, where neglecting the neutrino fluxes is not justified, we present in Sec.~\ref{sec:results_aniso} a faithful assessment of flavor instabilities for the ``zero,'' $\vec{k}' = \vec{0}$, mode, where the anisotropies of the neutrino field are taken into account.
 For the first time, we include not only absorption but also elastic scattering processes in the equations of motion in a multi-energy setting.
 To compensate for the underestimation of FFIs (which have the largest growth rates) due to the restricted wavenumber, we also include a growth rate estimate based on the depth of the FFI-associated angular crossing [Eq.~\eqref{eq:approx_FFI}], which ensures that only slow and collisional modes can be missed.
 We find that the NSM snapshot we studied is mostly dominated by the FFI (see e.g.,~\cite{Nagakura:2025hss} for a discussion of the mechanisms leading to FFI in a similar system but with a long-lived HMNS), which in particular occurs in the regions where a resonancelike CFI could have taken place.
 Nevertheless, gapless and gapped CFIs still occur and extend the range of fast-flavor unstable regions.
 Finally, the slow modes at large distances appear to be enhanced by the anisotropies (compare Figs.~\ref{fig:isoNO} and \ref{fig:allFI_multiE}, and see the red cross points in Fig.~\ref{fig:summary_fewpoints}).
 Overall, Fig.~\ref{fig:allFI_multiE} (and the bottom panels of Figs.~\ref{fig:summary_M13ms} and \ref{fig:summary_OldM1} for other NSM snapshots) represents our most complete estimate of neutrino flavor instabilities in classical moment-based NSM simulation snapshots.
+In addition to flavor instabilities, other flavor conversion mechanisms can occur in NSM environments, such as MSW, turbulence-driven or matter-neutrino resonances~\cite{Volpe:2023met}.
+For instance, the latter arise from the cancellation of the matter and self-interaction mean-field potentials~\cite{Malkus:2012ts,Malkus:2014iqa,Wu:2015fga,Frensel:2016fge,Tian:2017xbr,Shalgar:2017pzd,Vlasenko:2018irq,Padilla-Gay:2024wyo} and could have significant effects on nucleosynthesis yields~\cite{Malkus:2012ts,Malkus:2015mda}.
+However, probing this mechanism requires tracking the propagation of neutrinos through the spatially varying potentials, and the interplay between these phenomena and flavor instabilities remains to be investigated.